Why is eating in the building an issue?

 "But if that place is too distant and you have been blessed by the LORD your God and cannot carry your tithe (because the place where the LORD will choose to put his Name is so far away), then exchange your tithe for silver, and take the silver with you and go to the place the LORD your God will choose.
 Use the silver to buy whatever you like: cattle, sheep, wine or other fermented drink, or anything you wish.
 Then you and your household shall eat there in the presence of the LORD your God and rejoice" (Deuteronomy 14:24-26).

-So, while we take the authority to build a building based primarily on the example that synagogues existed and were tacitly approved, there is still a lot of questions about those buildings.
+So, while we take the authority to build a building based primarily on the example that synagogues existed and were tacitly approved, there are still a lot of questions about those buildings.
 Synagogues were buildings dedicated to the service of God.
 According to most of the Jewish web sites that I looked up, "synagogue" is a rough translation into Greek of the Hebrew for "house of assembly" or "house of prayer".
-So we are back to the temple at least by partial function if not by actual feature.
+So we are back to the temple at least by partial function, if not by actual feature.

 Fellowship Halls